BettercareHealth/bettercare/nc/nc-6.md

 Note
 :	The daily electrolyte needs of the infant are:

-	* Sodium: 1–3 mmol/kg
+	* Sodium: 1–3&nbsp;mmol/kg
-	* Potassium 1–2 mmol/kg
+	* Potassium 1–2&nbsp;mmol/kg
-	* Chloride 1–4 mmol/kg
+	* Chloride 1–4&nbsp;mmol/kg

-	Breast milk provides the term infant with 1 mmol sodium/kg/day.
-Some preterm infants need more sodium per kg body weight than do term infants, varying from 3–6 mmol/kg.
+	Breast milk provides the term infant with 1&nbsp;mmol sodium/kg/day.
+Some preterm infants need more sodium per kg body weight than do term infants, varying from 3–6&nbsp;mmol/kg.
 The more immature the infant the greater the sodium loss in the kidneys and, therefore, the higher the daily sodium requirement.

 ### 6-16 What is replacement fluid and when is it used?